ethz-coss/ethz-coss.github.io/_talks/Tina_Comes.md

 ---
-name: Decision-Centred AI.
-On the Human-AI Interaction for Wicked Problems
+name: Decision-Centred AI- On the Human-AI Interaction for Wicked Problems
 speakers:
   - Tina Comes
 categories:
   - Presentation
 ---

-Decision-Centred AI.
-On the Human-AI Interaction for Wicked Problems
+Decision-Centred AI- On the Human-AI Interaction for Wicked Problems